2 teens charged with nearly a dozen charges in Chesterfield, Hanover

 Sweeney and the juvenile also face additional charges of destruction of property, credit card theft, and burglary in Hanover County.

-The suspects are accused of belling involved in the following crimes in Chesterfield and Hanover:
+The suspects are accused of being involved in the following crimes in Chesterfield and Hanover:

 - Jan.
 16: Attempted burglary in the 14300 block of Midlothian Turnpike.